unoplatform/uno.toolkit.ui/doc/material-getting-started.md

 ### `MaterialToolkitTheme`

 > [!NOTE]
-> The `MaterialToolkitTheme` class also handles the required initialization of the Uno.Material resources.
-Therefore, there is no need to initialize `MaterialTheme` within the `AppResources.xaml`
+> The `MaterialToolkitTheme` class also handles the required initialization of the Uno Material resources.
+Therefore, there is no need to initialize `MaterialTheme` within the `App.xaml`

 #### Constructors